ni-be/raindeer/README.md

 """
 arguments:
-``weather``: type of weather to analyse between "precipitacion", "air_temperature_mean" and "sunshine" ``month``: can be set to "annual" or "monthly" to switch between the datasets ``bundesland``: can also be accsessed via ``-b`` and takes a german state or multiple states
+``weather``: type of weather to analyse between "precipitacion", "air_temperature_mean" and "sunshine" ``interval``: can be set to "annual" or "monthly" to switch between the datasets ``bundesland``: can also be accsessed via ``-b`` and takes a german state or multiple states

 ### Plot weather parameters annual